How to watch The Ashes 2025-26 online: live stream the cricket Test series

 Australia haven't lost to the Poms at home since 2010-11.

 Who's in Australia's Ashes squad?
-Who will feature in the opening test match?
+Who will feature in the second test?

 Who's in England's Ashes squad?
-Who will feature in the first test?
+Who will feature in the second test?

 England's Ashes squad was announced back in September and featured very few surprises, with only the inclusion of Will Jacks catching the eye.